Compressed Qubit Noise Spectroscopy: Piecewise-Linear Modeling and Rademacher Measurements: Applications

 \subsection{Quantum Dots}

-Next, to quantify the performance of our new methods for realistic physical systems, we examine their ability to reconstruct the spectral density of noise that interacts with InAs/GaAs quantum dots.
-This type of noise arises from decoherence mechanisms due to hyperfine interactions between the electron spin and a surrounding ensemble of nuclear spins broadened by strain \cite{stockill2016quantum, farfurnik2021all}.
-The solid blue line in Fig.~\ref{four_qt} shows the theoretical noise spectral density, computed by taking the Fourier transform of the autocorrelation functions of fluctuating nuclear spin dynamics.
-The simulation assumes quantum dots composed of pure indium and arsenic, maintained at a temperature of 4~K and subjected to a magnetic field of \( B = 2~\mathrm{T} \) applied perpendicular to the growth axis (Voigt geometry) \cite{stockill2016quantum}.
-This spectrum features several narrow resonances corresponding to distinct nuclear Larmor precession frequencies.
+Next, to quantify the performance of our new methods for realistic physical systems, we examine their ability to reconstruct the spectral density of noise that occurs in InAs/GaAs quantum dots.
+That is, we perform qubit noise spectroscopy, where the role of the qubit is played by the electron spin, and the noise arises from hyperfine interactions between the electron spin and a surrounding ensemble of nuclear spins broadened by strain \cite{stockill2016quantum, farfurnik2021all}.

+The solid blue line in Fig.~\ref{four_qt} shows the theoretical noise spectral density.
+The spectral density was calculated as the Fourier transform of the autocorrelation function, $\langle V(t)V(0) \rangle_V$, where $V(t)$ represents a single realization of a magnetic field at the quantum dot's location that takes into account an external magnetic field of $2$T applied perpendicular to the sample growth axis (Voigt geometry) as well as a fluctuating (Overhauser) field generated by the nuclei in the bath.
+The calculation of this autocorrelator requires summing over the contributions of $8,000$ In spins, $12,000$ Ga spins, and $20,000$ As nuclear spins with randomized orientations based on their Hamiltonian, which consists of a Zeeman splitting term under the external magnetic field as well as a quadrupolar coupling term due to inhomogeneous strain.

+The resulting simulated spectrum features several narrow resonances that appear around the Larmor precession frequencies of the In, As, Ga nuclei, with different resonant frequencies corresponding to different magnetic spin quantum numbers of the nuclei, $m_I$, and linewidths of resonances dictated by the strain in the environment.
+Cooling the quantum dots to a temperature of $\sim 4 K$ ensures that longitudinal relaxation is negligible and the spin dynamics of the quantum dot electron spin (e.g., under the application of the CPMG or random pulse sequences) are fully dictated by the simulated noise spectral density.
+A full description of the theoretical model and simulation procedures can be found in the Supplementary Material of references \cite{stockill2016quantum, farfurnik2021all}.

 First, we demonstrate the recovery of piecewise-linear approximations of this noise spectrum, using the technique from Section \ref{piecewise-th}.
 The red dotted line in Fig.~\ref{four_qt} shows the discretized spectrum reconstructed using the CS$_\text{TGV}$ method with \( K = 70 \) randomly chosen Fourier basis functions.
 The reconstruction successfully recovers both the positions and shapes of the narrow peaks, as well as the slowly decaying broadband background, demonstrating the method's effectiveness in capturing realistic spectral features with limited measurements.
 In contrast, the previous method only provides the positions of peaks.